rakudo/star/README.md

 To report bugs or provide other feedback, email is an option, but IRC and [Matrix](https://matrix.org/) are also available.
 For IRC, reach out to `tyil` on [Freenode](https://freenode.net/) or [DareNET](https://www.darenet.org/).
-For Matrix, sent a message to `tyil:matrix.org`.
+For Matrix, send a message to `tyil:matrix.org`.

 ### Bugs